otrv4/otrv4/otrv4.md

 If the state is `ENCRYPTED_MESSAGES`:

-   * If this Auth-R message is the same the one you received earlier (when you send an Auth-I message):
-     * Retransmit your Auth-I Message.
+  * Validate the new Identity message.
+Ignore the message if validation fails.
+  * If validation succeeds:
+    * Remember the sender's instance tag to use as the receiver's instance tag for future messages.
+    * Reply with an Auth-R message.
+    * Transition to the `WAITING_AUTH_I` state.

-   * Otherwise:
+Otherwise:
    * Ignore the message.

 #### Sending an Auth-R Message